Jdure/WebXR-Nest_API/README.md

 1. Create an Azure storage account
     - Navigate to Settings, select Access keys
     - Find the Connection String value under key1
-    - Copy the value it'll be added to your environment variable
+    - Copy the value it will be added to your environment variable

 2. Clone this repo